 Published June 18, 2009

 In addition to a class for soft 404 error pages, other classes might also be determined, such as for pages that indicate:

 The crawling of web pages usually happens independently of the indexing of content on those pages.
 Before the pages are indexed, some analysis of the content and URLs found on a site may occur, including a process like the one described in this patent filing, which may determine similarity classes of the web pages.

 Why a Search Engine Might Want to Identify Soft 404s

 2) Reducing (or decaying) a “freshness” value for pages linking to those soft 404 pages, which those pages might have gained based upon a link-based ranking algorithm.
 In other words, pages with dead links may rank less highly in terms of “freshness.”
-If a search engine doesn’t recognize that one or more links on a page point to soft 404 pages, it might rank that page more highly based upon a freshness factor.
+Suppose a search engine doesn’t recognize that one or more links on a page point to soft 404 pages.
+It might rank that page more highly based upon a freshness factor.
 Identifying soft 404s means that a search engine won’t give a page a ranking boost based upon freshness.

-This patent application from Yahoo describes a process that might be used when a site isn’t set up properly to communicate such things as a proper 404 (not found) server message when a visitor might see a 404 message on a page that they view, but their browser and search engine crawling programs get a 200 (ok) message instead.
+This patent application from Yahoo describes a process that might be used when a site isn’t set up properly to communicate such things as a proper 404 (not found) server message when a visitor might see a 404 message on a page that they view.
+Still, their browser and search engine crawling programs get a 200 (ok) message instead.

-It’s recommended that site owners fix problems like soft 404s rather than relying upon processes like the ones described in this patent filing.
-It’s to the benefit of the search engine and site owners to reecognize when miscommunications like soft 404s happen, but it’s even better if the wrong messages weren’t sent in the first place.
+It’s recommended that site owners fix problems like soft 404s rather than relying upon processes like those described in this patent filing.
+It’s to the benefit of the search engine and site owners to recognize when miscommunications like soft 404s happen, but it’s even better if the wrong messages weren’t sent in the first place.